Light Logo

 • Very lean individuals

-If your body fat % is estimated poorly or inconsistently, use Mifflin-St Jeor instead.
+If your body fat % is estimated poorly or inconsistently, we recommend using the default Mifflin-St Jeor formula instead.

 3. Cunningham